-Strawberry Lemon Blondies Recipe ~ these easy strawberry blondies are moist and dense, (think soft shortbread) with plenty of little jammy pockets thanks to a cup of diced fresh strawberries in the batter.
-The hint of lemon revs up the berry flavor and gives these strawberry bars a bright, tangy vibe.
+Strawberry Lemon Blondies ~ these easy strawberry blondies are moist and dense, (think soft shortbread) with plenty of little jammy pockets thanks to a cup of diced fresh strawberries in the batter.
+A hint of lemon gives these strawberry bars a bright, tangy vibe.

-You’ve probably been craving a little sweet strawberry treat lately, am I right?
-It’s built into our DNA, the minute spring hits the strawberry cravings start.
-Let me help you out with these fruity little strawberry bars, they’re ridiculously easy to throw together and completely irresistible…take it from me, I had my fork in one before I could finish my photo shoot.
-That’s always a sign of a good recipe :)
+If you could only have one strawberry dessert this season, these fruity little strawberry bars would have to be the one, they’re ridiculously easy to throw together and completely irresistible…take it from me, I had my fork in one before I could finish my photo shoot.
+That’s always a sign of a good recipe 🙂

-Blondies are an art form here at tvfgi, and there’s a special place in my heart for unique recipes like my Banana Blondies with their killer caramel frosting, or my Pumpkin Chocolate Chip Blondies.
+Blondies are an art form here at tvfgi, and there’s a special place in my heart for unique recipes like my Banana Blondies with their amazing caramel frosting, or my Pumpkin Chocolate Chip Blondies.
 But sometimes you just need a little chocolate, am I right?
-In that case head straight for my Outrageous Chocolate Hazelnut Blondies or the insane Almond Butter Skillet Blondies.
+In that case head straight for my Outrageous Chocolate Hazelnut Blondies or decadent Almond Butter Skillet Blondies.

-The plush batter for these strawberry lemon blondies is thick and easy to work with.
+The plush batter for these strawberry lemon blondies is thick but easy to work with.
 Take a minute to spread it out evenly in your pan so it bakes up nice and flat.

 Reader Rave ~